neglashkari/nd013-c3-localization-starter/README.md

 - Step 2) Find pose transform by using ICP or NDT matching;
 - Step 3) Transform the scan so it aligns with ego's actual pose and render that scan.

-Project requirements are as follows:
+Project criteria are as follows:
  1) drive the vehicle at least 170 meters without the pose error rising above 1.2 meters, at an at least medium speed (three up arrow taps in the workspace);
  2) the transformed point cloud should be appropriately rendered.